arackaf/simple-react-bootstrap/readme.md

 } from 'simple-react-bootstrap'
 ```

-If you're just using a script loader, like SystemJS, you'll first need to configure the path to `dist/simple-react-bootstrap.js`, as in
+If you're just using a script loader like SystemJS, configure your path to `dist/simple-react-bootstrap.js`, as in

 `"simple-react-bootstrap": "node_modules/simple-react-bootstrap/dist/simple-react-bootstrap.js"`